 I have noticed a slight color shift towards magenta (+ 0.7), which is easily corrected in Camera RAW.
 This may be common to all silver Beauty Dishes.
 This is the first silver dish I have used.
 It took me two or three shoots to accustom myself to the amplified lighting characteristics (jumping from the 22″ white dish).
 I really love using this with my lesser powered equipment, both in the field and studio.

 For the purpose of this article I powered the Beauty Dish with a Nikon SB-800.
-I connected the SB-800 directly to my camera via a 33′ iTTL cable available from this Amazon. (pictured above, bottom).
+I connected the SB-800 directly to my camera via a 33′ iTTL cable available from this e-Bay e-Store. (pictured above, bottom).
 The cable took forever to come from China, but it is a necessity in my growing location bag.
-Amazon has the best deals of either version for: Canon and Nikon, usually delivered to your doorstep within days…
+Adorama has their own version available for Canon and Nikon, usually delivered to your doorstep within days…

 Whenever shooting outdoors, I like to think of the sun as my Main, and the Beauty Dish (softbox, reflector, whatever) as my fill.
 Quite often I like to use the sun as my rim or hair light (key light).
 Since we are using the sun as our main source, positioning becomes critical.
 Obviously you can not move the sun, so you will need to position yourself and your model with respect to the sun, when composing the photograph.
 Just as you would set up your studio lighting for the first time.
 Position the main, evaluate, then position your fill and finally key lights.